Photograph Florence an essential guide

 How to Photograph Florence

 Florence is a city rich in history, art, and culture.
 As a photographer, you’ll find no shortage of opportunities to capture the city’s beauty.
 Here are some tips and tricks to help you take stunning photos of Florence.
-Photograph Florence doesn’t just involve step in the city, pulling out the tripod and the camera, and shooting it.
+Indeed, Photograph Florence doesn’t just involve step in the city, pulling out the tripod and the camera, and shooting it.
 Instead, you have to get your work done before and find an original way to shooting.
 Florence is a small city where everything is expressed at its maximum power: art, culture, fashion, cuisine, nature.
 Indeed it is a large open-air museum, surrounded by beautiful hills, where architectural and natural beauty.
 Definitely it is one of my favorite spot to photograph in Tuscany, but also in Italy.

 Best Tips : Avoid the Tourist